jindrichmynarz/dissertation/parts/tensor_factorization.md

 <!-- Negative examples -->

-RESCAL adopts the local closed world assumption (LCWA).
+RESCAL adopts the local closed world assumption (LCWA), which is used often for training relational models [@Nickel2016, p.
+13].
 It *"approaches the problem of learning from positive examples only, by assuming that missing triples are very likely not true, an approach that makes sense in a high-dimensional but sparse domain"* [@Nickel2012, p.
 273].
 However, *"training on all-positive data is tricky, because the model might easily over generalize"* [@Nickel2016, p.
 24].
 In order to avoid under-fitting, negative examples can be generated via type constraints for predicates or valid ranges of literals.